fastforwardlabs/ff14_blog/_posts/2020-07-22-QA-for-Specialized-Data.md

 ---
-title: "How to Apply a Transformer QA Model to Your Data"
+title: "Beyond SQuAD: How to Apply a Transformer QA Model to Your Data"
 description: A look at how transfer learning can boost performance in specialized domains.
 toc: true
 layout: post